 is cofounder and chief scientist of Rocky Mountain Institute.
 Published in 31 books and more than 470 papers, his innovations linking energy, design, security, environment, and development have received many global awards.
 He has advised major firms and governments in 65+ countries for 40+ years on advanced energy and resource efficiency.

-Half of America’s oil and gas and three-quarters of its electricity can be saved more cheaply than supplying them from existing facilities.
+All of America’s oil and most or all of its natural gas, and three-quarters of its electricity can be saved more cheaply than supplying them from existing facilities.
 Dramatic advances in efficiency technologies, ways to combine and integrate them, and ways to market and implement them are synergistic with parallel revolutions in low- or no-carbon energy supplies.
 All are rapidly expanding.
-For example, “micropower” (cogeneration plus distributed renewables) already provides a sixth of the world's electricity and greater than two-thirds of its new electricity.
+For example, “micropower” (cogeneration plus distributed renewables) already provides a fourth of the world's electricity and half its new electric capacity.

 Esalen Institute is blessed by three powerful waters: the Pacific Ocean, the healing hot springs, and the freshwater creek that flows through the property.
 These sacred waters have offered people a place to heal and nourish themselves for thousands of years.